aarti-b/SnakeCLEF2023-FGVC10-CVPR2023/SnakeCLEF2023/inference_scripts/README.md

 * Another different point is concatenation of outer layer is done in ensemble method, It can work better if trained more epoch with more resources.

-* An experiment was done by building hierarchical method where firstly model is inferring 0 or 1 based one 2 classes i.e venom or not venom.
+* An experiment was done by building hierarchical method where firstly model is inferring 0 or 1 based on 2 classes i.e venom or not venom.
-Then for next stage two models are trained separately trained, one on venomous lables with class_id as lables and another with non-venomous labels with class_id as labels.
+Then for next stage two models are separately trained, one on venomous labels with class_id as labels and another with non-venomous labels with class_id as labels.
 If first stage predicts 0 then for next stage the prediction goes to the model trained on non-venom dataset and similarly for other label at first stage.